software-mansion/starknet.py/docs/guide/serialization.rst

 and deserialization for you.
 If you need more flexibility you can use lower level serialization API, see :ref:`Serializers` for more details.

-:obj:`AbiParser <starknet_py.net.models.abi.parser.AbiParser>` transforms ABI into
+:obj:`AbiParser <starknet_py.abi.v2.parser.AbiParser>` transforms ABI into
-:obj:`Abi dataclass <starknet_py.net.models.abi.model.Abi>` that can be used for creating serializers.
+:obj:`Abi class <starknet_py.abi.v2.model.Abi>` that can be used for creating serializers.
 This way you can easily deserialize events or serialize function's inputs.
+Remember to use the proper version of `AbiParser` which depends on parsed ABI version.

 Serializing function inputs and outputs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^